 Scan through our article, "Safeguarding Your Website from Hackers" for a quick review.

 With the basics aside, if you find that your site isn't looking or behaving quite as it should, it might be a good idea for a virus scan.
-There's a quick little built-in scanner right in cPanel:
+If you're part of our hosting, we offer free monthly malware scanning and remediation using ImunifyAV.
+In addition to that, you can scan your website using the quick little built-in scanner right in cPanel (not as powerful as ImunifyAV but it does catch a few viruses and trojans):

 First, log in to your cPanel (yoursite.com/cpanel).